sddevelopment-be/penguin-pragmatic-patterns/content/practices/traceable_decisions.md

 challenges.
 As your team matures and develops other needs, you can add more detailed documents, such as functional requirements, technical designs, and drill-downs of particularly complicated aspects of the system.

+## Considerations

+* **Over-documentation:** There is a risk of creating too much documentation, which can become overwhelming and counterproductive.
+* **Resistance to Change:** Teams not used to documentation may resist adopting this pattern.
+* **Time Investment:** Initial setup and continuous maintenance of documentation require significant time and effort.
+* **Tool Dependence:** The effectiveness of this pattern heavily relies on the availability and usability of documentation tools.

+### Mitigation Strategies

+* **Set Clear Guidelines:** Establish clear guidelines on what needs to be documented and what does not.
+Focus on essential information to avoid over-documentation.
+* **Start Small:** Begin with minimal documentation and gradually increase complexity as needed.
+Introduce the pattern gradually, allowing the team to adapt to the new process over time.
+Provide training and support to ease the transition.
+* **Automate Where Possible:** Use tools and automation to streamline the documentation process, reducing the manual effort required.
+* **Regular Reviews:** Conduct regular reviews of the documentation to ensure it remains relevant and up-to-date.
+Remove outdated or unnecessary information.

 ## Examples